Xorlent/1-Gang-Waveshare-ESP32-Touch/README.md

 ![Waveshare 4.3" Mount Rendering](https://github.com/Xorlent/1-Gang-Waveshare-ESP32-Touch/blob/main/Images/WaveshareMount-Rendering.jpg)

 ## Purpose
-- This mount allows for a [Waveshare ESP32-S3-Touch-LCD-4.3](https://www.waveshare.com/wiki/ESP32-S3-Touch-LCD-4.3) to be installed in a single gang electrical box.
+- This mount allows for a [Waveshare ESP32-S3-Touch-LCD-4.3](https://www.waveshare.com/wiki/ESP32-S3-Touch-LCD-4.3) to be installed in a single gang wall box.
 > [!WARNING]
 > This mount and associated components are not certified or designed for installation in a box with AC mains (utility) power.